Company logo | Codica

 You may also like: SaaS Security Guide: How to Protect Your Product and User Data

-Tiered SaaS pricing model example by Hubspot
+Tiered pricing strategy for SaaS by Hubspot

 It is one of the simplest SaaS pricing models.
 The cost of the solution depends on the amount of storage space required.